This blog post was originally posted on December 19, 2019 and was updated on September 17, 2020.

 If eating on the go, know that Paris has a host of options to choose from, from sandwiches to crêpes to shawarma.
 The French frown upon walking and eating, so if you opt for street food in Paris, consider finding a local park to sit in and enjoy.

 Finally, know that the French aren’t afraid of having a bit of wine with lunch.
 If you want just a glass or two, consider opting for a carafe or pichet of house wine.
-At 25 or 46 cl (as opposed to the 75 in a bottle), this is often a good option.
+At 25 or 46 centiliters (as opposed to the 75 in a bottle), this is often a good option if you want more than one glass but less than a full bottle.

 Where to Eat Lunch in Paris